naviqore/documentation/Writerside/topics/simple-raptor.md

 # Simple RAPTOR Implementation

-An initial implementation of the RAPTOR algorithm was developed in Java, inspired by the work of Delling et al. [ref], and included in the early versions of this project (v0.1.0+).
-This implementation utilized the data structures proposed in the appendix of their publication.
+The RAPTOR (Round-based Public Transit Optimized Router) algorithm is a public transit routing algorithm designed for efficiently computing the fastest routes through a public transit network.
+This algorithm was initially implemented in Java as part of the early versions of this project (v0.1.0+), inspired by the work of Delling et al. The implementation relies on a series of well-structured data arrays that optimize route traversal and trip selection, as detailed in the appendix of their publication.

 ## RAPTOR Builder

-To facilitate the construction of the data structures proposed by Delling et al. [ref], a builder object was created.
-This builder allowed the inclusion of all active trips in a schedule for a specific service day.
-From these active trips, the relevant routes, stops, stop times, and transfers were derived.
-After defining all active objects, they were sorted, and the proposed lookup arrays were instantiated.
+To streamline the construction of the data structures proposed by Delling et al., a builder object was developed.
+This builder facilitated the inclusion of all active trips in a schedule for a specific service day.
+The process involved deriving the relevant routes, stops, stop times, and transfers from these active trips.
+Once all active objects were defined, they were sorted, and the proposed lookup arrays were instantiated.

-*Note: In this early stage of the RAPTOR implementation, only stops served on the specific date for which the RAPTOR was built were added to the lookup objects.
-This approach was later modified in our extended implementation to include all stops.*
+*Note: In the initial RAPTOR implementation, only stops served on the specific date for which the RAPTOR was built were included in the lookup objects.
+This approach was later modified in the extended implementation to incorporate all stops, regardless of service on the specific date.*

 ## Data Structures

-The core data structures were implemented through the `RaptorData` interface, which requires returning three records, each containing more detailed structures.
-These data structures were designed with memory locality in mind to enhance routing performance, allowing efficient cross-referencing by storing indexes to relevant objects in different arrays rather than keeping collections of object references, which would scatter memory usage.
+The core data structures were implemented through the `RaptorData` interface, which is designed to return three primary records, each containing more detailed structures.
+These data structures were optimized with memory locality in mind to enhance routing performance.
+Instead of maintaining collections of object references—which would lead to scattered memory usage—the design involves storing indexes that cross-reference relevant objects across different arrays.

-1. **Lookup:** This record contains two maps that link the ID (type `String`) of a stop or route to the index in the corresponding `stops` array (part of `StopContext`) or `routes` array (part of `RouteTraversal`).
-This setup enables quick access to the `Stop` or `Route` objects.

-2. **Route Traversal:** This component contains three key data arrays:
-    - **Routes:** An array of `Route` objects.
-The `Route` object serves as a reference point for different arrays to facilitate route scanning.
-        - **firstRouteStopIdx** & **numberOfStops:** Each route has a fixed sequence of stops.
-By knowing the first index of the `RouteStop` and the number of stops, it’s possible to retrieve all stops in the correct order from the `routeStops` array.
-        - **firstStopTimeIdx**, **numberOfStops** & **numberOfTrips:** These properties allow looking up specific stop times from the `stopTimes` array.
-Due to the complexity of this array, a more detailed explanation is provided in a subsequent section.
-        - **tripIds:** A list of `String` IDs for each trip, used primarily to reverse-engineer a meaningful connection object after routing.
-    - **RouteStops:** An array of `RouteStop` objects.
-The `RouteStop` object holds the indexes for the associated `Stop` and `Route`, representing a stop within a route sequence.
-    - **StopTimes:** This is the largest array within the RAPTOR data structure.
-It contains stop times (arrival and departure times in seconds from midnight) for all trips across all routes.
-A more detailed explanation follows in a later section.

-3. **Stop Context:**
-    - **Stops:** An array of `Stop` objects.
-Each `Stop` object contains all the necessary information to retrieve stop-related data from various arrays.
-        - **stopRouteIdx** & **numberOfRoutes:** These allow the retrieval of route indexes passing through a given stop.
-        - **transferIdx** & **numberOfTransfers:** These allow the retrieval of transfer indexes originating at a stop.
-        - **sameStopTransferTime:** The minimum time required to transfer at the same stop. *This feature was not part of the original RAPTOR data structures proposed by Delling et al. [ref], but was an early extension we introduced to account for same-stop transfers as represented in GTFS data.*
-    - **Transfers:** Transfers are specific to a given source stop and only contain information about the transfer destination and the time required to reach it (in seconds).
-    - **StopRoutes:** An integer array containing all route indexes (as found in the `Routes` array) for each stop.
-The same route index may appear multiple times in this array, with the order defined by the stops.
-Access to this array is facilitated by the `stopRouteIdx` & `numberOfRoutes` properties in the `Stop` object.

 ```plantuml
 @startuml